Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 Overfitting can hurt the performance of the data so it is important to detect it.
 Here, the training score is 0.86 while the validation score is 0.67.
 There is probably some overfitting here.
 I suspect that this is due to the added features 10, 11, 13, and 14, which by construction
 "memorise" some text specific of the training set.
 It would be worth exploring this further to see weather the perfromance of the model can be improved.
 However, for the purpose of this blog post, I won't do that.
-Instead I'll move on to the model explaination, which can actually be part of the required work for improving the model and reducing the overfitting.
+Instead I'll move on to the model explanation, which can actually be part of the required work for improving the model and reducing the overfitting.
 Indeed, Model explanation can is as a tool meant to diagnose issues with the model.

 Besides, it can also be used to justify the "decision" made by the model for any given example provided as input.
 You might want to do that to convince yourself, or maybe to convince others, that the model is doing something that makes sense, and that it can therefore be trusted.

-### Model explaination
+### Model explanation

-In order to explain the model I will use the eli5 library, that is a library specialised into model explaination.
+In order to explain the model I will use the eli5 library, that is a library specialised into model explanation.
 Let's start with Feature Importance.
 Feature Importance is simply a measure of the importance of each feature for the model.
 Here, I will use the so called Permutation Importance.
 Permutation Importance compute the importance of a feature as follows.
 1. Apply the model on the validation set, and evaluate the perfromance of the model.